maverick9000/maverick9000.github.io/pages/about.md

 # About

-I'm Maverick.
+I'm Maverick Stoklosa.
 I know a little bit about DevOps.
 Let's touch base and synergize.